How to Use Cheap Electrical Testers

 This electrical outlet tester is powered by small batteries, so make sure it works before using it.
 Shove the tip into the slots of a receptacle that’s live, hold it near a plugged-in lamp cord or hold it against a light bulb that’s on.
 With most testers, you’ll see a series of flashes and hear continuous chirps that indicate voltage.
 Testers may flash and chirp at other times, but without the continuous pattern that indicates a hot wire.

-Test whether a metal box is grounded by using the same procedure as in Photo 1, except touch the metal box instead of the ground wire with the second lead.
-This box is grounded.
+- Test whether a metal box is grounded by using the same procedure as above.

 This tool comes in especially handy in older homes when you want to know if an equipment ground wire (green insulated or bare copper) is actually connected to ground elsewhere in the system.

 You often have to check this when you replace older ungrounded switches with grounded ones as now required by the National Electrical Code.
 You often find an unused bare ground wire folded back into the box, and you have to test it to make sure that it’s connected to the rest of the grounding system before hooking up your new switch.